elpachongco/finance-tracker/README.md

 mkdir -p tx/+25,000PHP/gift/"Mrs. Robinson's gift"
 ```

-Example: `mkdir -p tx/25XMR/nft/"sold pixelart"` wherein
+Example: `mkdir -p tx/25XMR/nft/"sold pixel art"` wherein

 - `25` is the amount.
-It can be negative for expenses.
+It can be negative for expenses or positive for inflow.
-- `XMR` is the currency.
-Maybe omitted for a default.
+- `XMR` is the currency
 - `nft` is the transaction category
 - `sold pixelart` is the description of the transaction.
     If this is a recurring transaction, $RANDOM can be used for each instance of transaction .e.g.